StergachisLab/fire_consensus_pipeline/README.md

 chr2_500_800	SAMPLE_A	chr2	520	790	25	60	9	0.15	28	4	32	5
 ```

-After all per-sample jobs have completed, every sample should have exactly the same number of data rows as consensus.intervals.bed, including unmatched peaks represented by NA.
+After all per-sample jobs have completed, every sample should have exactly the same number of data rows as `consensus.intervals.bed`, including unmatched peaks represented by NA.
 We recommend merging all per-sample files for any comparative downstream analysis.